1. GETTING STARTED

 2. CREATING TIPS

-To create a new Tip, first select the target website on the portal.
-After that, click on “Open Editor”.
+To create a new Tip, first select the target website on the portal or editor.
+If you start from the portal, click on “Open Editor”.

 Once the editor is open, you will see two different Tabs on the right hand side of the screen.
 The green one with the dialog box is the one for creating Journeys.
 To create a new Tip, click on the purple tab with a little rocket.